The National Awards Committee has completed its selection of the 2020 Maurice A. Clay Leadership Initiative Grant recipients.

 A special thanks to the members of the National Awards Committee for volunteering their time to review and select our Clay Grant recipients.

-- Mike James, Society Board of Directors Member-at-Large, Chair (Harding University)
+- Mike James, Faculty/Staff Trustee, Chair (Harding University)